Skip to main content

 Douglas Mawson

-Setting sail in 2025, is the latest cutting-edge vessel, the Douglas Mawson.
+The Douglas Mawson is a brand-new Antarctic vessel setting sail in 2025.
 Honouring the famed Australian geologist and explorer, this purpose-built ship epitomises Mawson’s pioneering ethos, dedicated to discovery.
 It boasts the innovative Ulstein X-BOW®, enabling seamless traversal of waves for swifter, more comfortable voyages, with reduced fuel consumption and emissions.
-Accommodating an average of 154 adventurers, it offers tranquil journeys to the world’s most rugged terrains, with many of the cabins featuring private balconies.

 Ice Class: Length: 104.4m